-Archer Humphryes’ first task was to review the work of the first design team and Yoo’s ambitions for the project, and consider how to create an inviting, intimate hotel atmosphere within the grandiose spaces.
-The architect took as its starting point the noble tradition of Vienna’s grand hotels and classical palaces and the building’s own history as Hotel Høller in the late 19th century, taking particular care to ensure that the renovations of the exterior and interior preserved the character of the area.
+Archer Humphryes’ first task was to consider how to create an inviting, intimate hotel atmosphere within the grandiose spaces.
+The architect took as its starting point the noble tradition of Vienna’s grand hotels and classical palaces, taking particular care to ensure that the renovations of the exterior and interior preserved the character of the area.